 The bill amends K.S.A.
 2025 Supp.
 73-201 to clarify the definitions and eligibility criteria for veterans, servicemembers, and their spouses regarding employment preferences in state and local government positions in Kansas.
 Key definitions include "veteran," "disabled veteran," "eligible spouse," and "servicemember," with specific criteria outlined for each category.
-Notably, the bill removes references to "those" groups and individuals listed under 38 C.F.R.
-3.7 from the definitions of "veteran" and "disabled veteran."
-It also specifies that veteran preference in government employment does not apply to individuals who retired with a pay grade of 04 or above unless they are disabled veterans or retired due to combat-related wounds.
+The bill also establishes that veteran preference in government employment does not apply to individuals who retired with a pay grade of 04 or above unless they are disabled veterans or retired due to combat-related wounds.
+Additionally, it mandates that all job postings must inform applicants about the veteran's preference and the process for utilizing it.

 Statutes affected: As introduced: 73-201